adonisk/solutions/index.md

 - *Ability to offer card payment and EMI services on delivery*
 - *Geo tagging capability to determine exact location of delivery*
 - *Ability to monitor payment collections in real-time*

+Ezetap successfully implemented an SDK integration for Urban Ladder.
+Click [here]({{site.baseurl}}/pages/Urban Ladder.html) for additional details on our partnership.

 ![ecomm-overview.png]({{site.baseurl}}/images/ecomm-overview.png)